About Air New Zealand

 Food and Beverage: In Economy, feast on delicious kiwi inspired food and wines and if you’re feeling a little peckish in between meals you can order snacks and drinks from your personal entertainment system.

 Food and Beverage: Fresh, New Zealand-inspired meal options are available in Premium Economy and matched with the finest New Zealand wines.
 Snacks in-between meals are also available and can be ordered directly from the seat-back touchscreen.

 As part of your Premium Economy experience you'll also enjoy priority check-in and boarding, and recieve increased luggage allowance.

-The Business Premier cabin features a 22 inch wide signature chalk coloured leather seat which flips over to create a 6 foot 7.5 inches fully flat bed, all with direct aisle access and memory foam mattress, duvet and two full size pillows.
+The Business Premier cabin features a wide signature chalk coloured leather seat which flips over to create a 6 foot 7.5 inches fully flat bed, all with direct aisle access and memory foam mattress, duvet and two full size pillows.

 Food and Beverage: Air New Zealand serves delicious inflight menus complimented with award-winning New Zealand wines.
 And, if you want some company, the ottoman footrest by your seat provides a seat for your guest, while your large table offers enough room for you to dine together.